-ANTH 451-3 Traditional Use Studies An advanced seminar on traditional use studies, their use, application, and development.
-The seminar will examine the origins and development of this field, review case studies and recent applications, and contemporary policies.
+ANTH 451-3 Traditional Use Studies This course is an advanced seminar on traditional land use and occupation studies, their use, application, and development.
+This seminar examines methods of recording patterns of traditional use by Indigenous peoples; explores the origins and development of this field; reviews case studies; and reviews recent mapping techniques and contemporary policies.
+The course may have a field trip component.

-Prerequisites: 60 credit hours or permission of instructor Recommended: ANTH 102-3 or ANTH 213-3 Precluded: FNST 451-3
+Prerequisites: 60 credit hours or permission of instructor Recommended: ANTH 102-3, ANTH 213-3 or FNST 100-3 Precluded: FNST 451-3

 ANTH 460-3 Anthropology Capstone This course engages students in the contemporary methodological and theoretical debates, and ideological challenges that face anthropologists today.
-Topics range from ethical considerations over the construction and ownership of knowledge to the practical challenges of how to set up a field/research project.
+Topics range from ethical considerations over the construction and ownership of knowledge to the practical challenges of how to set up a field/ research project.
 This course prepares students to work within this ever-changing discipline through reinforcing the interlinked nature of sociocultural, biological and archaeological inquiry.
 Using an integrative approach, this course illustrates how our diverse theory, methods and practice may work together to challenge established rhetoric and create innovative ideas about the past, present and future.